 Palace of Fine Arts Feature Page

-Our couples frequently ask us for sample photos from each of our San Francisco photo tour locations.
+Our couples frequently ask us for sample photos from each of our San Francisco city hall photo tour locations.
 The Palace of Fine Arts is a favorite location of ours and it also seems to attract many of our out-of-town brides and grooms.
 Tina and Damian booked our "San Francisco Package" and this was one of our stops.
 A fun loving couple, they let Toni and I know from the very start that they were "up for anything".
 In other words, the more creative and fun the pose, the better.
 We had a great time with them and that's really the goal of our San Francisco Photo tour.
 After completing their SF City Hall ceremony and building tour we set out to create some great outdoor pictures throughout San Francisco.
 The building tour portion of their session consisted of wedding photography throughout San Francisco city hall.
 Once that was complete, our first stop was the historic Palace of Fine Arts.
-After spending some time in the back of the Palace of Fine Arts in the Rotunda area, we made our way back to the front.
-This area is where you see some of the more iconic wedding photographs taken at the Palace.
+After spending some time in the back of the Palace in the Rotunda area, we made our way back to the front.
+This area is where you see some of the more iconic wedding photographs taken at POFA.
 We try to include the fountain in some of the photos when we can, but sometimes we have to work our way through the crowd.
 Saturdays in particular can pretty crowded at this location, but it tends to be OK during the week.
 On this particular day, sunset was coming on fast so we were able to get some nice pictures with a very low sun position.
 Very romantic!
 The Palace of Fine Arts is a favored location for city hall wedding couples, we are probably here about 2 times per week with our brides and grooms.
 We often see other city hall couples when we come here with their wedding photographers.
 People love the architecture and old time look of this historic San Francisco location.
 Yes, there are a few similarities to the architecture you will find at SF City Hall, but they both have their own unique colors and features to set them apart.
 The obvious big difference is that one is outdoors and one is indoors.

 Bringing any of our San Francisco city hall couples here for part of their photo tour is a very affordable option for the newlyweds.
 This is because the happy couple is receiving fantastic wedding pictures at 2 of the most popular and iconic locations in the City for discount prices.
 You receive so much for your money when you book one of our San Francisco tours no matter where you end up going.
 April (below left) was another fun and beautiful bride we worked with at the Palace of Fine Arts.
-We spent a good hour touring around the buildings and grounds at this San Francisco landmark (below left).
+We spent a good hour touring around the buildings and grounds at this San Francisco landmark.
 This happy couple was really interested in exploring all the nooks and crannies of this historic building.
-We took them all of our secret and not so secret locations at the Palace.
-Leo and Nadya wanted romantic shots at the beautiful Palace of Fine Arts.
+We took them to all of our secret and not so secret locations at the Palace.
+Leo and Nadya wanted romantic wedding photography at the beautiful Palace of Fine Arts.
 As you can see from the photo (below right) they made it quite easy for us.
 The Bride especially had a knack for posing for the camera in a dramatic fashion.
-We really had a great time with them after their City Hall ceremony.
+We really had a great time with them after their SF City Hall ceremony.
 They were another couple that wanted to try a multitude of locations here and all kinds of different and creative poses.
 We find that some couples just want the iconic picture of the front of the building looking over the pond, while others want to carefully explore all that POFA has to offer.
 They made numerous suggestions for posing and backgrounds which was fine with us.

-San Francisco Landmark
+San Francisco Historical Landmark

-Palace of Fine Arts - Wedding Venue
+Palace of Fine Arts - SF Wedding Venue